greltel/ABAP-PROJECTS/README.md

 hide/show empty columns of table and edit button.
 The whole point of this project is to reveal the real potential of cl_salv_table based ALV even though there are limitations compared to cl_gui_alv_grid.

+## Project 2: XML to Internal Table

+Upload XML file and map it directly to Internal Table

-## Project 2: Transport Request Utility
+## Project 3: Transport Request Utility

 Heads up functional consultants.
 This one is built in order to assist you in your daily request transports.
 It is under construction so stay tuned...